simonstingelin/NGSUserMeeting24/_sources/Projects.md

 # Projects

 The assessment is based on a project at the end of the semester.
+The project descriptions can be made available (please contact me).

 ::::{grid} auto
 :gutter: 3